NatronGitHub/openfx-misc/README.md

 ### OS X, using Xcode

-The plugins may be compiled by compiling the Xcode project called `Misc.xcodeproj` in the toplevel directory.
-The bundles produced by this project have to be moved to `/Library/OFX/Plugins`.

-Alternatively, you can compile from the command-line using:
+The latest version of Xcode should be installed in order to compile this plugin.

+Open the "Terminal" application (use spotlight, or browse `/Applications/Utilities`), and paste the following lines one-by-one (an administrator password will be asked for after the second line):

-	xcodebuild -project Misc.xcodeproj -configuration Release install
+	xcodebuild -configuration Release install
 	sudo mkdir /Library/OFX/Plugins
 	sudo mv /tmp/Misc.dst/Library/OFX/Plugins/Misc /Library/OFX/Plugins

+The plugins may also be compiled by compiling the Xcode project called `Misc.xcodeproj` in the toplevel directory.
+The bundles produced by this project have to be moved to `/Library/OFX/Plugins`.

 ### MS Windows, using Visual Studio